neondatabase/website/content/docs/integrations/sqlalchemy.md

 _Note: This example was tested with Python 3 and psycopg2 version 2.9.3._

-## Create SQLAlchemy engine pointing to the Neon Project
+## Create SQLAlchemy engine pointing to the Neon project

 SQLALchemy uses Engine abstraction to manage database connections and exposes a `create_engine` function as the primary endpoint for engine initialization.